hmrc/ngr-stub/README.md

 ```

 * `_id` - the URL
-* `schemaId` - the unique ID that must match a schema populated in the stub
 * `method` - the HTTP method for the API request
 * `status` - the status code returned by the API
 * `response` - the JSON body returned by the API (optional)